hrithik18k/Ecommerce-Follow-Along/README.md

   - Uses **Razorpay’s API** along with the client key to initialize and process transactions.
   - Securely handles payment details.
   - Updates the **order status** upon successful payment.

+  ## 🎯Milestone 30
+  -  Implemented Redux for global state management to store user email.
+Configured Redux store and wrapped the App component with the Provider.